SuperSpruce/JavaScript-Weighted-Playlist/README.md

 # JavaScript-Weighted-Playlist
 I am releasing to the public the inner workings of my treasured JavaScript Weighted Playlist.
+(But not the music, of course!)

 ## Weighted playlist?
 What?
 In a weighted playlist, all songs have a weight that determines how often it will be played.
 For an example, let's have a playlist with 2 songs.
 Song A has a weight of 1 and song B has a weight of 3.
 The sum of weights is 4.
 Song A has a 1/4 chance of playing, and song B has a 3/4 chance of playing.
 Because each "roll" is random and independent, the same song can play twice (or more!) in a row.